changwmyung/al-folio/_members/3_students_taehyeonpark.md

     &nbsp;In the laboratory, I'm in charge of finance.<br>

-    If you have issues related to Myung LAB finance, please feel free to contact me by e-mail. :)
+    If you have issues related to Myung LAB finance, please feel free to contact us by e-mail. :)

     </div>
 </div>